Nikolas2610/mini-crm/README.md

 ```
 1. Clone the repository to your local machine.
-2. Navigate to the root folder of the Laravel app and run composer install and npm install.
+2. Navigate to the root folder of the Laravel app and run: composer install and npm install.
+3. Generate storage link: php artisan storage:link
-3. Navigate to the vue/ folder and run npm install.
+4. Navigate to the vue/ folder and run: npm install.
 ```
 ***
 ## Environment Variables